louresb/instagram-dio/README.md

 # Instagram homepage recreation

 In this project I recreated the Instagram login page.
-I learned to use CSS with Flexbox, positioning elements in different positions and orientations on the page.
+I learned to use CSS with Flexbox, positioning elements in different orientations and alignments on the page.
 I also practiced creating media queries for responsiveness.

 ### Modificações: